Caipora: Habitat, mounting animals, herd, dog

 Some say the Caapora controls a massive herd of caititu peccaries, riding the largest of them, or that he rides the last pig at the rearguard of the whole herd.
 In a Bahia tale, the boy-Caipora rides a lean, bony pig out of the pack.
-Some state he is surrounded by all kinds of beasts, not only peccaries, deer, but even serpents and insects.
+Some state he is surrounded by all kinds of beasts, not only peccaries and deer, but even serpents and insects.
 He allegedly uses fireflies to act as his scouts.

 Protector of wild game

 The Caipora is lord and protector of small game (the lesser-sized animals that are hunted), but she does not have dominion over feathered game (birds).

 Formerly it was considered to be easily bribed with tobacco and cachaça liquor to bestow a bountiful catch.
 The caboclinha is even said to encircle passers-by at night, demanding tobacco for her pipe (cachimbo).
 In its female aspect, the Caipora is compared to Diana the huntress-goddess of Roman myth, as Caipora may assist or hinder the hunt depending on the state of grace of the hunter.
 If displeased with the hunter, she will club the hunting dogs with an invisible weapon.
 (Note: Cascudo records testimony from one José Belém Bacurau (nicknamed Zé Crato) stating he witnessed his dog being beaten by the invisible Caipora, and upon reflection concluded it was because he broke the Friday hunting taboo.)
-Cascudo writes that she also loves unflavored porridge (mingau) without salt or sugar, and she especially hates peppercorn, so that she will refuse the peppered gruel, and beat the person under her grace.
+Cascudo writes that she also loves unflavored porridge (mingau) without salt or sugar, and she especially hates peppercorn, so that she will refuse the peppered gruel and beat the person under her grace.

 The Caipora is very vengeful of hunters who do not respect the rules of "fair-play" when hunting.
 The Caipora particularly frowns upon the hunting of pregnant females and those with their young.
-It is said that the caipora scares away prey (make them disappear so none to be found to hunt), set traps, or makes hunters lose their way in the jungle by disorients the hunters with simulated animal noises, or by leaving fake tracks.
-(Note: However, the Caipora lacks the "feet turned backwards (pés voltados para trás)" is a well-attested feature of the Curupira.)
+It is said that the caipora scares away prey (makes them disappear so none to be found to hunt), sets traps, or makes hunters lose their way in the jungle by disorients the hunters with simulated animal noises or by leaving fake tracks.
+(Note: However, the Caipora lacks the "feet turned backwards (pés voltados para trás)" which is a well-attested feature of the Curupira.)

-According to a popular belief, its activity intensifies on those days in which hunting is not supposed to take place, therefore on Fridays, (or moonlit Fridays) it is a taboo to hunt, and Sundays and the religious days, it is forbidden or limited to hunts of precise nature.
-Thus Caipora lays in wait among the ferns on Fridays, and causes the hunt to fail: all the game disappears, and even worse, the hunter's shot will hit a companion or a dog.
-In one collected anecdote (Guarabira, Paraíba), a man who went hunting on a Friday found no game, except a dove (juruti, juriti, Leptotila genus), and though he shot its crop and its innards fell out, the bird revived and flew away.
+According to a popular belief, its activity intensifies on those days in which hunting is not supposed to take place, therefore on Fridays (or moonlit Fridays), it is a taboo to hunt, and on Sundays and religious days, it is forbidden or limited to hunts of precise nature.
+Thus Caipora lays in wait among the ferns on Fridays and causes the hunt to fail: all the game disappears, and, even worse, the hunter's shot will hit a companion or a dog.
+In one collected anecdote (from Guarabira, Paraíba), a man who went hunting on a Friday found no game, except a dove (juruti, juriti, Leptotila genus), and though he shot its crop and its innards fell out, the bird revived and flew away.